2011 Moscow Victory Day Parade

 The 2011 Moscow Victory Day Parade was an event held on 9 May 2011 to commemorate the 66th anniversary of the capitulation of Nazi Germany in 1945.
 The parade marked the Soviet Union's victory in the Great Patriotic War.
 20,000 soldiers and officers representing all three services of the Armed Forces of the Russian Federation, the Ministry of Internal Affairs, the Federal Security Service, and the Ministry of Emergency Situations took part in the parade, followed by +100 military vehicles and 5 Mil Mi-8 Hip helicopters.

 Minister of Defence Anatoly Serdyukov was the parade inspector while Colonel General Valery Gerasimov, the then Deputy Chief of the General Staff was the parade commander.
 For the first time, the new battledress duty uniforms were worn by almost all the parading units.
 A year later, due to the massive unpopularity of the uniforms, it was reverted to the old style.

+Music

+Music was performed by the massed bands of the Moscow Garrison, commanded by Lieutenant General Valeriy Khalilov.